rbrunetti/Specl-Tutorial-Twitter-REST/README.md

 ```

 # Project Structure
-The structure of the Java project
+The structure of the Java project<br/>
 ![Project Structure](https://raw.github.com/rbrunetti/rbrunetti.github.io/master/tutorial-images/twitter/05-ProjStruct.png)

 # Conclusions
-WSCoL is a powerful and flexible language, that could be used also for extracting data from JSON in a simpler and clearer way than usual.
+Specl is a powerful and flexible language, that could be used also for extracting data from JSON in a simpler and clearer way than usual.